-When your colon is impacted, your feces become dry and won’t budge, making it impossible to excrete from your body.
+When you have an impacted colon, your feces become dry and won’t budge, making it impossible to excrete them from your body.
 Impacted feces block the way for new waste to leave the body, causing it to back up.

-All symptoms of fecal impaction are serious and warrant prompt medical attention.
-They include:
+All symptoms of fecal impaction can lead to serious issues and warrant prompt medical attention.
+They can include:

 - abdominal discomfort